All 3 men charged in Arbery’s death convicted of murder

 BRUNSWICK, Ga.
-(AP) — All three white men charged in the death of Ahmaud Arbery were convicted of murder Wednesday in the fatal shooting that became part of a larger national reckoning on racial injustice.
+(AP) — Jurors on Wednesday convicted the three white men charged in the death of Ahmaud Arbery, the Black man who was chased and fatally shot while running through their neighborhood in an attack that became part of the larger national reckoning on racial injustice.

 Travis McMichael stood for the verdict, his lawyer’s arm around his shoulder.
 At one point, McMichael lowered his head to his chest.
 After the verdicts were read, as he stood to leave, he mouthed “love you” to his mother, who was in the courtroom.